Curling: The Framework That Replaces Scrum

 Why Curling?

-But beneath that simplicity is extraordinary depth:
+But beneath the simplicity is extraordinary depth:

-• The Skip (strategist) reads the entire playing field and calls the shots — not by doing the work, but by seeing the big picture.
+• The Skip (strategist) reads the entire playing field and calls the shots, not by doing the work, but by seeing the big picture.

-• The Sweepers remove friction from the path, adjusting in real-time based on how the stone is moving.
+• The Sweepers remove friction from the path, adjusting in real time based on how the stone is moving.

 • The Thrower executes with precision, releasing at exactly the right moment with exactly the right weight.